 ETA, the independence movement, had killed hundreds of people in its fight for a Basque homeland and was particularly active under the authoritarian Franco regime.
 But when Franco died, it was time for peace and the Basque country was given a reprieve, plenty of privileges, a certain level of autonomy – and the population was tired of bombs.
 So over the years, with stops and starts, ETA moved away from violence.

-Today, in the thriving and lively streets of Bilbao, you'd never know this society had been torn apart by its roots just a few short years ago.
+Today, in the thriving and lively streets of Bilbao, you’d never know this society had been torn apart by its roots just a decade ago.

 I love Madrid.
 I was brought up there.
 It’s my favorite city in Spain.
 But…

 I was literally blown away by Bilbao, because of its warmth and architecture and food of course but also because landing at the seaside Bilbao airport is a bit like taking a blind run at a wall, bouncing off it sideways, and then slipping on an oil slick.
 It is known as a windy airstrip but on that particular day, even local spectators admitted they could see the plane rock at a distance.

 But it was worth it.

 There are so many things to see in Bilbao, the Guggenheim Bilbao (the museum of modern and contemporary art housed in a spectacular modernist building) being possibly the first but by no means the only sight.
 On the contrary, the best way to take a bite out of Bilbao is to walk its streets, particularly rewarding if you catch the city on a bright spring day.

 17 TOP BILBAO SIGHTS AND EXPERIENCES: BILBAO HIGHLIGHTS